Renewables Are Now Cheaper Than Gas

-BloombergNEF projects that wind and solar are getting so cheap that new renewable generation is undercutting the marginal cost of running existing fossil fueled plants everywhere -- and as a result global power generation from coal likely peaked in 2018 and gas in 2019.
+BloombergNEF projects that wind and solar are getting so cheap that new renewable generation is undercutting the marginal cost of running existing fossil fueled plants everywhere.
 In fact, a landmark Rocky Mountain Institute report found that 90% of all currently proposed gas plants across the United States are already more costly than an equivalent clean alternative.

 Gas Isn’t Needed For a Reliable Grid

 Rapidly advancing battery storage technology provides an important partner for variable wind and solar generation.
 Indeed, renewables plus batteries are quickly overtaking the market for gas peaker plants, which run only when needed to meet high electricity demand.

 No particular fuel source, including gas, is necessary for maintaining power system reliability, and renewable generators, packaged with storage, energy efficiency, and demand response, can reliably and cost-effectively replace gas plants.

 Eliminating Pollution From Gas-Fired Power is Essential

 Emissions from fossil fuel use, including gas-fired power plants, must be cut dramatically to avoid the worst impacts of climate change.

 Due in large part to surging gas use, America is currently on track to have higher carbon emissions in 2050 than it did in 2020.

 The U.S. generated more power from renewable sources than coal in 2020, and electric utilities across the U.S. are embracing the clean energy transition with a wave of ambitious new decarbonization goals – encouraged by falling prices of solar, wind, and battery storage.